 Triple Crown Sports are done by athletes who are in extremely good shape.
 Yosemite National Park has its own triple crown and it doesn't even involve a horse!
 This is an extreme sport that has you climbing Half Dome, El Capitan and Glacier Point...all in one long day.

-This is hike not for the faint of heart or the weekend warrior.
+This hike is not for the faint of heart or the weekend warrior.

-This triple crown feat is attempted by very few people.
+I believe that this triple crown feat is attempted by very few people.
 The route is 43 miles long and requires you to experience 24,000 feet of elevation change.
 You go 12,000 feet up and 12,000 feet down.

 "I felt pretty good right after," he said.
 "Just another day on the trail, I guess."